hdlx/AltAppSwitcher/README.md

 This program brings MacOS-like app switching on Windows.
-Use alt + tab to select active app, and use alt + ~ to switch between windows of the active app.
+Use alt + tab to select active app and alt + ~ to switch between windows of the active app.

 ## Using MacAppSwitcher:
 Get the executable (Win64 only) from the repo release page https://github.com/hdlx/MacAppSwitcher/releases/.